by John Salt - Updated November 2024

 This is also why full size helicopter pilots say the RC models are harder to hover in many respects - "there is no feel".

-Full size heli pilots are in constant communication with their birds feeling what the rotor disc is doing, how it's loading up, keeping an eye on their instrumentation, and what the heli is doing in flight.
-We don't get that immediate "feel" & instrument feedback flying a radio controlled helicopter, we have to watch for it and it simply takes time to learn, and in multiple orientations, but learn it you will.
+Full size heli pilots are in constant communication with their birds feeling what the rotor disc is doing, how it's loading up, keeping an eye on the horizon and instrumentation, and of course feeling what is going on through the seat and controls.
+We don't get that immediate "feel" & instrument feedback flying a radio controlled helicopter, we have to watch the exterior of the helicopter for it and it simply takes time to learn, and in multiple orientations, but learn it you will.

 The average time it takes a student to learn how to hold/maintain a solid tail in hover (no orientation reversal) is generally about 1-2 weeks if they have never flown a heli before or practiced on a simulator.